Eva-Ryan/LCA-fit-indices/README.md

 # LCA-fit-indices

-Simulation study code to test the performance of normed and non-normed fit indices proposed for latent class analysis.
+Simulation study code to test the performance of normed and non-normed fit indices proposed for latent class analysis in the technical report [Can a Normed Fit Index Assist with Model Selection in Latent Class Analysis with Large Samples?
+A Preliminary Investigation](https://osf.io/preprints/psyarxiv/3qzvm).

 ## Description of files